Intelligent tutoring system: Effectiveness

 Assessing the effectiveness of ITS programs is problematic.
 ITS vary greatly in design, implementation, and educational focus.
 When ITS are used in a classroom, the system is not only used by students, but by teachers as well.
 This usage can create barriers to effective evaluation for a number of reasons; most notably due to teacher intervention in student learning.

 Teachers often have the ability to enter new problems into the system or adjust the curriculum.
 In addition, teachers and peers often interact with students while they learn with ITSs (e.g., during an individual computer lab session or during classroom lectures falling in between lab sessions) in ways that may influence their learning with the software.
 Prior work suggests that the vast majority of students' help-seeking behavior in classrooms using ITSs may occur entirely outside of the software - meaning that the nature and quality of peer and teacher feedback in a given class may be an important mediator of student learning in these contexts.
 In addition, aspects of classroom climate, such as students' overall level of comfort in publicly asking for help, or the degree to which a teacher is physically active in monitoring individual students may add additional sources of variation across evaluation contexts.
 All of these variables make evaluation of an ITS complex, and may help explain variation in results across evaluation studies.
+A randomized classroom experiment in an undergraduate macroeconomics course compared individual work, group work, AI tutoring and AI tutoring combined with peer discussion.
+The authors report the largest exam-score gains in the condition that combined AI tutoring with structured peer collaboration.

 Despite the inherent complexities, numerous studies have attempted to measure the overall effectiveness of ITS, often by comparisons of ITS to human tutors.
 Reviews of early ITS systems (1995) showed an effect size of d = 1.0 in comparison to no tutoring, where as human tutors were given an effect size of d = 2.0.
 Kurt VanLehn's much more recent overview (2011) of modern ITS found that there was no statistical difference in effect size between expert one-on-one human tutors and step-based ITS.
 Some individual ITS have been evaluated more positively than others.
 Studies of the Algebra Cognitive Tutor found that the ITS students outperformed students taught by a classroom teacher on standardized test problems and real-world problem solving tasks.
 Subsequent studies found that these results were particularly pronounced in students from special education, non-native English, and low-income backgrounds.